jamalvr/oba-vue/README.md

 # oba-vue
 Vue application with routing for OBA API data.
+In this assignment I re-made my existing 'Web App From Scratch' application.
+Instead of mostly vanilla javascript, I re-made it using Vue.js.
+My goal is to learn Vue basics and see what the differences are between mostly Vanilla JS and Vue.
+Both of them should have their pros & cons.

 ## Project setup
 ```